 One of my most favorite things about working with WordPress is the opportunity to meet people in real life at WordCamps.

-I’m in the process of helping plan WordCamp Dallas / Fort Worth and it occurred to me that we’ll likely have campers who’ve never attended a WordCamp and are a little apprehensive.
+After helping plan multiple WordCamps, including my local WordCamp DFW and WCUS 2019, it occurred to me that we’ll likely have campers who’ve never attended a WordCamp and are a little apprehensive.

 The following WordCamp tips will help you do more than just survive a WordCamp – they’ll show you how to have a blast.